 This guide was built to help you understand what a software-defined storage product can do for your data center, even as the concept continues to evolve.
 Below you'll find discussions on the technology from storage experts, predictions as to where software-defined storage might be in the future, as well as specific examples of how it can be used in any given environment.

 Software-defined storage can improve storage management in most environments, but the definition isn't absolute.
-In the links below, experts give their take on what software-defined storage does, some of its benefits and how to best use it.
+Start here and learn some important SDS terms.

-The hype around software-defined storage technologies caught on fast as more and more vendors began using the term to describe their products.
-But does that hype mean software-defined storage is the future of the data center, or will the hype die down?
-The following articles provide insight from analysts as to why software-defined storage has been so popular, and what impact the technology may have on storage environments in the coming years.
+The hype around SDS technologies caught on fast as vendors began using the term to describe their products.
+But does that hype mean software-defined storage is the future of the data center?

-As with any technology that gains a fair amount of attention, it's important to know how you can implement it to get the best results.
-The improved management ability that software-defined storage brings means it can be used to enhance cloud storage environments, data protection capabilities and more.
-The following content offers specific ways software-defined storage can be implemented to enhance several types of data centers.
+It's important to know how you can implement SDS to get the best results.
+The improved management ability that software-defined storage brings means IT can use it to enhance cloud storage environments, data protection capabilities and more.

 When an environment is based on storage from different vendors, managing them separately makes it difficult to achieve their fullest potential capacity and performance.
-Software-defined storage can help with that, according to expert Jon Toigo, and can bring additional benefits as a result.
-Take a look at the following video to learn how software-defined storage can help with disaster recovery.
+Software-defined storage can help with that, and it can bring additional benefits as a result.

-In this video, Jon Toigo says using software-defined storage can improve the management of storage environments and make them resistant to disruption.
+Using software-defined storage can improve administrators' ability to manage data storage environments and make them resistant to disruption.